Just-404/manhwa-tracker-ext/README.md

-# manhwa-tracker-ext
-An extension for tracking the manhwas/mangas that I read.
+An extension for tracking the manhwas/mangas that I read on different websites.